 Alopecia Universalis, alopecia areata, and alopecia totalis, on the other hand, cannot be reversed with hair transplants.
 The latter category either have depleted donor regions or sporadic hair loss, in which case the surgery cannot be successful.

+Check the results of hair transplant patients, you can filter some sample results for female hair transplantation on the guide.
 To be a suitable candidate for hair transplants, one must meet the two primary requirements for hair loss.
-The first being stable predictable pattern of hair loss.
-The second being a sufficient supply of said donor region that can cover balding scalp without translocating the bald spots.
+The first being a stable predictable pattern of hair loss.
+The second being a sufficient supply of said donor region that can cover the balding scalp without translocating the bald spots.

 To have your scalp and personal condition of your hair loss evaluated by a medical specialist at the bargain price of free, contact Vera Clinic.